Pratapgarh, Uttar Pradesh: Etymology

 Pratapgarh was the name of a fort built by Pratap Bahadur Singh (1628–1682), a local king, at Rampur.
 Later, the area around the fort started to be known as Pratapgarh.

+Demographics

+According to the 2011 census, the Pratapgarh urban area had a total population of 91,204, including Bela Pratapgarh's 76,133 and Pratapgarh NP's 15,071, with a total of 46,960 males and 44,244 females.

+Religion

+The majority in Pratapgarh are followers of Hinduism, with Muslims forming the second largest religious group.
+The town also has significant populations of Christians and Sikhs.

+Economy

 In 2006, the Ministry of Panchayati Raj named Pratapgarh one of the country's 250 most backward districts (out of a total of 640).
 It is one of the districts of Uttar Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Primarily, an agragrian district, for a while now, Pratapgarh has risen in ranks as the top producer of Aonla (Amla).
 The fruit grown here is sold all over India and the world in the form of sweets and medicines.